“Death and life are in the power of the tongue; and they that love it shall eat the fruit thereof.” [Proverbs 18:21]

 We can therefore easily check our spiritual condition by reviewing the words we use when speaking to others.
 From this we can tell what is in our hearts – good or evil.

 2. How do I change the condition of my heart (my spiritual condition)?

 By renewing our minds with the Word of God.
 When we are born again, we are new creations in Christ (spiritually), i.e. we have a new spirit, but our minds are the same minds we had prior to receiving Jesus as our Lord and Saviour.
 We have to go through a journey of the transformation of our minds so that our thinking is based on the Word of God.
-As we learn what God has to say about life and how to live our lives, what we learn with our mind will sink into the heart and our character will be transformed and eventually conform to the standard of living that we find in the Word of God.
+As we learn what God has to say about life and how to live our lives, what we learn with our mind will transform our character to conform to the standard of living that we find in the Word of God.

 “Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.”
 [Romans 12:2 NLT]

 3. Make a positive effort to control your tongue

 None of us is perfect and none of us is without sin.
 All of us face temptation.
 We all have emotions and it is our emotions that give rise to the strongest temptations to use careless words.

 James 1:26 [NLT] says: “If you claim to be religious but don’t control your tongue, you are fooling yourself, and your religion is worthless.”

 So, clearly we have to consciously control our tongues because the temptation to speak evil will come.